Surgery on discrete groups: Introduction

 The category $\Bord_A$ is a global object associated with the type $A$; a different global object, which also contains important information about the type $A$, is introduced in \ts\ref{S - types}.
-It is a \emph{dynamical system} called the \emph{space of complexes of type $A$}, and it is a generalization (in particular to complexes of intermediate rank) of the space of triangle buildings defined in \cite{E1}, where the type $A$ was the (Coxeter) type $\tilde A_2$.
+It is a dynamical system called the space of complexes of type $A$, and it is a generalization (in particular to complexes of intermediate rank) of the space of triangle buildings defined in \cite{E1}, where the type $A$ was the (Coxeter) type $\tilde A_2$.
 A notion of ``indicability'' (existence of a surjective morphism to $\ZI$) in this space is discussed in \ts \ref{S - Global Indicability} in relation with the existence of sufficiently many $\frac 2 3 $-transitive actions for groups of type $A$.
 This provides finiteness information on categories such as $\Bord_{\tilde A_2}$, for which Kazhdan's property T can be used (see Theorem \ref{T - buildings 23}).
-In the opposite direction, the surgery constructions in the category $\Bord_{\frac 7 4}$ shed light on some dynamical properties of this space for complexes of rank \sq.
-This latter point is discussed in \ts \ref{S - type preserving constructions}.
+In the opposite direction, the surgery constructions in the category $\Bord_{\MK}$ shed light on some dynamical properties of this space for Moebius--Kantor complexes.
+This latter point is discussed further in \ts \ref{S - Results} below, and the main results are proved in \ts \ref{S - type preserving constructions}.

 The interactions between geometric group theory and category theory look promising.
-The present paper raises a few general questions to which we hope to return elsewhere---for example, it would be desirable for us to a) have a deeper understanding of the categories $\Bord_A$ associated with a type $A$ (including $\Bord_{\frac 7 4}$), and b) study quantum invariants for groups of intermediate rank (including groups of rank \sq) arising from topological quantum field theory constructions over group cobordism categories.
+The present paper raises a few general questions to which we hope to return elsewhere---for example, it would be desirable for us to a) have a deeper understanding of the categories $\Bord_A$ associated with a type $A$ (including $\Bord_{\MK}$), and b) study quantum invariants for groups of intermediate rank (including groups of Moebius--Kantor type) arising from topological quantum field theory constructions over group cobordism categories.